Bowie and Crofton Defense Lawyer Handling Ecstasy Drug Charges

 Ecstasy has long been known as a “party” drug.
 Per the Addiction Center, “Studies suggest approximately 1 out of every 10 college students have experimented with the drug, and the rates of polydrug abuse are far higher among ecstasy users than other groups of drug users.”

-Because MDMA increases the brain’s production of dopamine, serotonin, and norepinephrine, users are likely to experience a wide of array of side effects that leave users feeling good.
-As those feelings fade, users are more likely to take another dose, meaning the doses overlap in a person’s system.
+Because MDMA increases the brain’s production of dopamine, serotonin, and norepinephrine, users are likely to experience a wide of array of side effects that initially leave users feeling good.
+As those feelings fade, users are more likely to take another dose, meaning doses overlap in a person’s system.
 Over time, a person will require greater dosages to feel those same effects, increasing his or her chance of an overdose.

 In the most immediate moments, however, ecstasy can lead to rapid heartbeats, chills, blurred vision, nausea, and problems sleeping.
 It can also lead to memory and cognitive decline.

-Because MDMA affects the body’s ability to regulate its own temperature, users can experience sudden spikes in their temperature.
+Because MDMA affects the body’s ability to regulate its own temperature, users can experience sudden spikes in their body temperature.
 This increases the risk of organ failure and death.
 The drug also tends to make people feel more trusting, which can lead to poor decision-making.

 Ecstasy is classified as a Schedule I drug, which means it has no recognized medical value, is likely to be abused, and cannot be used safely under medical guidance.
 The most common drug charges associated with MDMA include: